opentargets/genetics-colocalisation/README.md

 This step requires the summary stats to be concatenated into a single parquet dataset and partitioned by chrom, pos.
 Script to do this is available [here](https://github.com/opentargets/genetics-sumstat-data/blob/master/filters/significant_window_extraction/union_and_repartition_into_single_dataset.py).

-To run on google dataproc:
+To run on google dataproc: (last run took XX hrs)

 ```
 # Open join_results_with_betas.py and specify file arguments